Before building this pergola……..

 A bit about the lumber

-The Any of the framing wood. used in this project needs to be suitable for exterior use and the posts need to be suitable for inground application.
+The lumber used in this project needs to be suitable for exterior use and the posts need to be suitable for the inground application.
 The local lumber yard will be able to advise you on the most suitable lumber for the job.

-The lumber sizes referred to in this project are the nominal sizes.
-The The rough-sawn size of a piece of lumber.
-Before the lumber is surfaced, planed or dressed.
-The nominal size is usually greater than the actual dimension. e.g. 100x50 (2 x 4) actually equals 90x45 (1 1/2" x 3 1/2"). is the size of the lumber before it is Surfaced; planed; smooth; even surface; gauged. or seasoned.
+The lumber sizes referred to in this project are nominal sizes.
+The nominal size is the size of the lumber before it is dressed or seasoned.
 This is the size generally referred to when purchasing from the lumber yard.
 The actual (or dressed) size of the lumber will be less than the nominal size.
-For example, a piece of 100×50 (2×4) lumber when dressed may be 90×45 (1 1/2″x 3 1/2″) The finished (dressed) size as opposed to the nominal size of a piece of wood..
+For example, a piece of 100×50 (2×4) lumber when dressed may be 90×45 (1 1/2″x 3 1/2″) actual size.
 Please make necessary allowances.

 Instructions: Steps 1 to 3: